Trusting God when a relationship ends

 1. It was only infatuation

-A lot of relationships, can be described as emotional, intense and draining.
-They might start off as a situationship and later on evolve to a committed relationship.
-However, they don’t have the right purpose or boundaries in place.
+A lot of relationships can be described as emotional, intense, and draining.
+They may start off as a situationship and later on evolve to a committed relationship.
+However, they don’t have the right foundation in place.

 When you are in such a relationship, you often mistake infatuation and lust for love.
-You then start to make excuses, aren’t able to control your sexual desire, and settle because of your desire to be with someone, but don’t realize it’s not God’s best for you.
+You then start to make excuses, aren’t able to control your sexual desire, and settle because of your desire to be with someone.
+Even if he is not God’s best for you.

 ‘an intense but short-lived passion or admiration for someone or something.’